zylklab/mlbuffet/README.md

 -TCP 9090

 Then, execute the file `start_FractalMLServer-Lite.sh` (if you cannot execute that file, change the permissions of the file).
-The installing file will ask how many hodelhosts nodes you want to build, and then, it will build the server.
+The installing file will ask how many modelhosts nodes you want to build, and then, it will build the server.

 If you do not want to execute the file `start_FractalMLServer-Lite`, go to the deploy directory and run the following command: `docker-compose up -d`
 Docker-Compose will begin building the images of the containers to be created.
 Once it is done building (usually takes around 3-4 minutes), containers will be created and services will be deployed.
 Make sure that services are up and running by running `docker ps`.
 In case any of the services are not available, run `docker logs <container_name>` to see the possible reason.